ancuongnguyen07/Cyber2_Prac_Ex/README.md

     title = {title_here},
     author = {author_here},
     url = {url_here},
-    urldate = {yyyy-mm-dd} % the date we accessed, not the publishing day }
+    urldate = {yyyy-mm-dd} % the date we accessed, not the publishing date }
 ```